OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/qa/acf.md

 ---
 title: acf
-description: Explore Auto-Correlation and Partial Auto-Correlation Functions for diff and diff diff stock data using the acf Python script command.
+description: "Explore Auto-Correlation and Partial Auto-Correlation Functions for diff" and diff diff stock data using the acf Python script command.
 Understand maximum lags to display in plots.
 keywords: